Gabriel-dLN/2008-quantitative-study/README.md

 # Approach

-The data range used to fit the model is 06-30-2002 to 01-01-2010, to avoid the effects of the dot-com bubble.
-Each crisis is one of a kind with its own intrinsic phenomena, and this study aims at explaining the subprimes crisis.
+The model is fitted using data from June 30, 2002, to January 1, 2010, to avoid any residual effects from the dot-com bubble.
+Each financial crisis is unique, with its own set of underlying causes and dynamics, and this study specifically focuses on explaining the 2008 subprime mortgage crisis.

 ### Potential biases
 Thin limit between in distress and not.